-Despite its wide medicinal value, Mormodica charantia aqueous leaf extract is contraindicated in pregnancy because it has been reported to stimulate uterine smooth muscle contraction leading to abortion.
+Despite its wide medicinal value, Mormodica charantia aqueous leaf extract is contraindicated in certain physiological conditions such as pregnancy because it has been reported to stimulate uterine smooth muscle contraction leading to abortion.
 (Rae 2011; Nadine et al, 2005).
 Consequently, it is used as an abortifacient by some communities e.g. in the Philippines.
 (Rae 2011).

-Mormodica charantia leaf contains a wide range of biologically active components.
-These primarily comprise momordicin I, momordicinII, and cucurbitacin B. (Majekodunmi et al., 1990) that have been associated with purgative and cytotoxic properties.
-Charantin, a steroid saponin with insulin like effect, is the main anti diabetic agent in Mormodica charantia plant.
+Mormodica charantia leaf contains a wide range of biologically active components primarily momordicin I, momordicinII, and cucurbitacin B (Majekodunmi et al, 1990).
+Mormodicin I, mormodicin II and cucurbitacin B possess purgative and cytotoxic properties.
+Charantin, is a steroid saponin with insulin like effect.
+It is the main anti diabetic agent in Mormodica charantia plant.
 (Ernest et al, 2011).
-Mormodica charantia leaf also contains bioactive glycosides including momordin, charantosides, glycosides, momordicosides. goyaglycosides and other terpenoid compounds that include momordicin-28, momordicinin, momordicilin, momordenol, and momordol.
+Mormodica charantia leaf also contains bioactive glycosides including momordin, charantosides. glycosides, momordicosides. goyaglycosides and other terpenoid compounds that include momordicin-28, momordicinin, momordicilin, momordenol, and momordol.
 (Sabira et al, 1997; Kimura et al, 2005).
 The terpenoids are also responsible for the anti-diabetic, anti-cancer, anti-obesity and anti-HIV properties that are attributed to Momordica charantia.
 (Sook et al, 2009).
 Momorcharin and momordicin (cytotoxic proteins) are also present.

-There are several methods by which different Momordica charantia extracts are prepared.
-These include methanolic extract and aqueous extract, of which the latter is more common.
-A large population that consumes the extract prepare large volumes and some kept for use the following day.
-In some communities, the excess solution is left covered in the open while in some it is refrigerated.
+There are several methods in which Momordica charantia solutions are prepared.
+These include methanolic and aqueous extracts, of which the latter is more common.
+A large population that consumes the extract prepares large volumes and some kept for use the following day.
+In some communities, the excess solution is left in the open while in some higher income households it is refrigerated.
 Some populations boil the leaves while others use hot water infusion.

-Regardless of the numerous uses of Mormodica charantia aqueous leaf extract stored under various conditions, few studies have been carried out to investigate and compare their effect on the smooth muscle rate and force of contraction.
+Despite the numerous uses of Mormodica charantia aqueous leaf extract stored under various conditions, few studies have been carried out to investigate and compare their effect on myocardial rate and force of contraction.